 We live in a totally and utterly personalised world.
 We have playlists curated to our musical preferences, fitness programs matched to our individual fitness goals and phone cases with our initials on them.
 We also extend this predisposition for personalisation to our children.
 How often do you think about your child’s individual needs and wants?
 The clothes they like, the games they enjoy, the books they favour, the friends they like to spend time with?
 Probably more than you realise, right?

 Every day we make decisions that consider our children’s uniqueness.
 85% of parents we surveyed agree their children’s clothing and accessories reflect their personalities.
 93% of parents claim to buy toys and games that appeal to their child’s personal interests and 86% say that their children only participate in extracurricular activities that are of interest to them.

-However, the vast majority of parents agreed that one area lacking in terms of personalisation is school education.
-In fact, 77% agreed the educational system is a ‘one size fits all’ approach.
-88% felt their child could do with more individualised attention at school and 90% agreed that, now more than ever, kids need additional learning support.
+However, the vast majority of parents agreed that one area that lacked this inherent sense of personalisation was education.
+According to the parents surveyed, the majority do not believe the current educational system is lacking this feature.
+77% agreed it’s a ‘one size fits all’ approach.
+88% agreeing their child could do with more individualised attention at school and 90% agreeing that, now more than ever, kids need additional learning support.